Medtronic

-Medtronic plc is an American medical device company.
-The company's operational and executive headquarters are in Minneapolis, Minnesota, and its legal headquarters are in Ireland due to its acquisition of Irish-based Covidien in 2015.
+Medtronic plc is an American-Irish medical device company.
+The company's legal and executive headquarters are in Ireland, while its operational headquarters are in Minneapolis, Minnesota.
+Medtronic rebased to Ireland following its acquisition of Irish-based Covidien in 2015.
 While it primarily operates in the United States, it operates in more than 150 countries and employs over 90,000 people.
 It develops and manufactures healthcare technologies and therapies.
+It is one of the biggest medical tech companies in the world and is currently the largest medical device company in the world by revenue.

+The company has developed several world-first technologies since its inception, including wearable and implantable pacemakers, the implantable cardioverter-defibrillator, and remote monitoring systems.
+They also created miniaturized devices like the world's smallest pacemaker and spinal cord stimulator.

 History

+Foundation and early years

 Medtronic was founded in 1949 in Minneapolis by Earl Bakken and his brother-in-law, Palmer Hermundslie, as a medical equipment repair shop.
 Bakken invented several medical technology devices that continue to be used around the world today.

 Through his repair business, Bakken came to know C. Walton Lillehei, a doctor of heart surgery at the University of Minnesota Medical School.
-The deficiencies of the artificial pacemakers of the day were made painfully obvious following a power outage over Halloween in 1957, which affected large sections of Minnesota and western Wisconsin.
+The deficiencies of artificial pacemakers at the time became evident during a power outage over Halloween in 1957, which affected large sections of Minnesota and western Wisconsin.
 A pacemaker-dependent paediatric patient of Lillehei died because of the blackout.
 The next day, Lillehei spoke with Bakken about developing some form of battery-powered pacemaker.
 Bakken modified the design for a transistorized metronome and created the first battery-powered external pacemaker.
-It fit in a four-inch-square box that could be taped to a patient’s chest, transmitted electric signals to the heart through wires that passed through the patient’s chest, and could be removed without surgery.
+It fit in a four-inch-square box that could be taped to a patient's chest, transmitted electrical signals to the heart through wires that passed through the patient's chest, and could be removed without surgery.

-The company expanded through the 1950s, selling equipment built by other companies but also developing custom-made devices.
+The company expanded through the 1950s, both selling equipment built by other companies and developing custom-made devices.
 Bakken built a small pacemaker that could be strapped to the body and powered by batteries.
 Work in the new field later produced an implantable pacemaker in 1960.
-The company built headquarters in the Minneapolis suburb of St. Anthony, Minnesota, in 1960 and the company moved to Fridley in the 1970s.
+The company built its headquarters in the Minneapolis suburb of St. Anthony, Minnesota, in 1960, and moved to Fridley in the 1970s.
 Medtronic's main competitors in the cardiac rhythm field include Boston Scientific and St. Jude Medical.